lawkee48/TinkerOS-ROS/README.md

 ```

 **Solution:**
-It can be resolved by downloading and installing a newer `libseccomp2.deb`.
+It can be resolved by updating `libseccomp2.deb` package.
+Downloading and installing a newer `libseccomp2.deb` from source and install it:
 ```
 wget http://ftp.us.debian.org/debian/pool/main/libs/libseccomp/libseccomp2_2.5.1-1_armhf.deb
 sudo dpkg -i libseccomp2_2.5.1-1_armhf.deb